jpolache/my-portfolio/README.md

-# my-portfolio
+# Jonathan Polacheck's professional portfolio
-this is my professional portfolio
+This is my professional portfolio.
+It uses AWS and Reactjs